 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

-This time it’s Iron Man 3 from 2013, and joining Tim to talk about Tony Stark’s battle against a terrorist who can’t do broadcast intrusions properly and about fifteen thousand other things at the same time is Phil Catterall, co-host of the Don’t Let’s Chart podcast.
-What will they find to say about Guy Pearce playing a Guy Pearce Villain, Osama Bin Laden’s Max Headroom Mask, and the mysterious secret identity of ‘Stewart Lee Kid’, and what does any of this have to do with who would win out of Iron Patriot and Squirrel Girl?
+This time we’re taking a look at Iron Man 3 from 2013, and joining Tim to for a chat about Tony Stark’s battle against a terrorist who can’t do broadcast intrusions properly and about fifteen thousand other things at the same time is podcaster Phil Catterall.
+What will they find to say about Guy Pearce playing a Guy Pearce Villain, Osama Bin Laden’s Max Headroom Mask and the mysterious secret identity of ‘Stewart Lee Kid’, and what does any of this have to do with who would win out of Iron Patriot and Squirrel Girl?
 Get listening and find out!

 Buy A Book!